SCBee/universe/career/Tesla Referral.md

 Why do you think this person is fit for Tesla?
 ```
 Zach is dedicated and pushes himself to constantly improve himself despite any challenges he faces.
 I believe he has the skills and character to complement our teams well.
-I enjoyed working with him throughout our relationshi
+I enjoyed working with him throughout our relationship, and he had a significant impact on the projects we've had together.
 ```